alishobeiri/Computer-Vision/README.md

 We used various cloud services along with computer vision techniques to train classifiers on over 600 000 images.
 For direct implementation details please see link above.

-The following is an assortment of assignments built in a computer vision I took at McGill University.
+This repo contains is an assortment of assignments built in a computer vision course I took at McGill University.
 Each assignment covers various fundamental computer vision topics.
 The full run down of each is seen below:

 #### Assignment 1: Denoising, Sharpening, Template Matching
 This assignment was focussed on several of the following fundamental computer vision techniques: